FarmerDave/AstroJargon/docs/index.md

-### EOSInfo
+### Shutter count utilities

-I no longer maintain this utility, as Canon made it far too difficult to obtain their SDK, so I decided it just wasn't worth the effort.
+I no longer develop or maintain any of these utilities (EOSInfo, 40DShutterCount), as Canon made it far too difficult to get access to their DSLR SDK.